Emily History, Family Crest & Coats of Arms

 Early Origins of the Emily family

 Important Dates for the Emily family

 This web page shows only a small excerpt of our Emily research.
-Another 287 words (20 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Emily History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Emily History in all our PDF Extended History products and printed products wherever possible.

 Emily Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Emily have been found, including Emberley, Emerle, Emerly, Emberly, Emilly and others.